-DISQUALIFIED DRIVERS FLOWCHART (To be used in conjunction with Reference Guide)
+DISQUALIFIED DRIVERS AUDIT REFERENCE GUIDE (To be used in conjunction with Activity Flow Chart)

-DISQUALIFIED DRIVERS AUDIT REFERENCE GUIDE

 Request Audit Data from PNC Hendon in manageable sizes.
-E.g. by Division or District

-Nominated officers either must make requests by fax or e-mail to PITO at Hendon.

-2. Notify Force PNC and/or Criminal Justice Unit

-Courtesy call in order to inform PNC bureau and/or CJU Managers an audit will be taking place.

-3. Check National and Force Policies

-What are the guidelines for the recording of disqualified drivers?

-4. Refer to ACPO Manual

-To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management.

-Identify Systems, Records and their Location

-Systems and records required in order to conduct the audit are: PNC, local Force system(s), Court registers and DVLA records

-6. When Received, Download Data on to Force System

-Transfer data from the disk received from Hendon onto Force system, save e-mail onto relevant disc drive.
+E.g. by Division or District Nominated officers either must make requests by fax or e-mail to PITO at Hendon.
+2. Notify Force PNC and/or Criminal Justice Unit Courtesy call in order to inform PNC bureau and/or CJU Managers an audit will be taking place.
+Courts.
+3 Check National and Force Policies What are the guidelines for the recording of disqualified drivers?
+4. Refer to ACPO Manual To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management.
+5. Identify Systems, Records and their Location Systems and records required in order to 14.
+Errors conduct the audit are: PNC, local Force system(s), Court registers and DVLA correction. records 6.
+When Received, Download Data on to Force System Transfer data from the disk received from Hendon onto Force system, save e-mail onto relevant disc drive.
 Not applicable if paper records requested.

-Confirm schedule of visits.

-Sort the data into your audit sequence - e.g. Till Test Passed (TTP), standard Disqualified
+7. Commence Audit Confirm schedule of visits.
+8. Arrange Data in Preferred Order Sort the data into your audit sequence by report. e.g. Till Test Passed (TTP), standard Disqualified

-9. Determine Percentage of Records to Audit

-100% or statistically valid sample.
+9. Determine Percentage of Records to Audit 100% or statistically valid sample.